Join beClub

 millennials have had first-hand exposure to some of the long-term consequences

 alcohol can have on the body.
-And with the rising emphasis on health in society,
+With the rising emphasis on health in society,

-healthy options—which does not tend to include alcohol.
+healthy options—which do not tend to include alcohol.

-alcohol as a crutch has lead to a profoundly deep relationship with my body.
+alcohol as a crutch has led to a profoundly deep relationship with my body.

 Nourishing myself with a piece of chocolate or with superfoods produces a